Do you feel like you don’t know what you like anymore?

 1. Sensory things I enjoy and can do on a daily basis:

-a warm shower/bath and into bed early with a good book (phone on silent/off)
+eg. light my candles, clean bed sheets, a warm shower/bath and into bed early with a good book (phone off), feeding the birds

 2. Weekly/monthly activities to plan, on own or invite others to: